michaelfinn69/michaelfinn69/README.md

 # hei mitt navn er michael

-## hi my names is michael and im probably stupid
+## hi my name is michael and im probably stupid
 ### im norwegian
 i like to build discord bots and code stuff for roblox executors,